 By popular demand!
 Eight more slots for your Apple.
 Attractive sturdy enclosure.
 Its own heavy duty power supply.
 Easy to use.
 Address cards in Expansion Chassis the same way as in your Apple.
 Only one additional command to specify in Apple or in Expansion Chassis.
-Compatible with all Apple peripherals.

-MOUNTAIN HARDWARE has the most comprehensive line of Apple peripherals available.
+Compatible with hensive line of Apple peripherals available.
 Anywere.
 From anybody.
 We know the Apple inside and out and are committed to providing the most innovative and unique products to expand and enhance its capabilities and use.
 After all, we were the first company to make an Apple peripheral-except Apple Computer.